Selwyn Dewdney: Rock art

 During the 1950s, his ongoing exploration of Northern Ontario introduced him to the ancient native pictographs painted in red ochre on the rocks.
-A chance meeting with Kenneth E. Kidd, curator of the ethnology department of the Royal Ontario Museum, led to an opportunity to join Kidd and help record the pictograph sites.
+A chance meeting with Kenneth E. Kidd, curator of the Ethnology Department of the Royal Ontario Museum, led to an opportunity to join Kidd and help record the pictograph sites.
 By 1957, eleven rock-painting sites were recorded in Quetico Provincial Park.
 Between 1959 and 1965, with two of his sons as field assistants, he discovered and recorded rock art from the foothills of the Rockies to the Atlantic coast.
-By 1978, he had visited 301 sites in Canada and the U.S. In 1962, the first edition of Indian Rock Paintings of the Great Lakes was published, with Kenneth Kidd as co-author.
+By 1978, he had visited 301 sites in Canada and the U.S. In 1962, the first edition of Indian Rock Paintings of the Great Lakes was published, with Kenneth Kidd as his co-author.

 The Sacred Scrolls

 Dewdney learned of a secret society within the Ojibway, the Midewiwin, which purportedly embodied traditional ceremonial rituals of healing and sorcery and included four degrees of initiation.
 It is believed that some essential elements of the Midewiwin, which was first documented by Europeans in the early 18th century, were "elaborations of traditional Anishinaabe beliefs and practices".

 Elements of this belief system were recorded on scrolls made of birch bark, sewn together with cedar roots.
 His The Sacred Scrolls of the Southern Ojibway (1975), remains the only volume dedicated exclusively to this subject.